petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/battlecards.md

 Note that however the Battlecards are accessed, they are confidential and for internal and partner use only.
 They must not be distributed.

-Next: a summary of all of the [currently available Battlecards](./battlecards/current-battlecards.md)
+Next: A summary of all of the [currently available Battlecards](./battlecards/current-battlecards.md).